‘Fragile state’: Fears for Marrakesh’s ancient structures after earthquake

 Marrakesh’s old city damaged

-The old city became a UNESCO World Heritage site in 1985 and contains buildings that date back to its foundation in the 11th century.
+The old city known as the medina became a UNESCO World Heritage site in 1985 and contains buildings that date back to its foundation in the 11th century.

 Surrounded by ancient walls built during the Almoravid dynasty – which swept up out of the desert to conquer Morocco and found Marrakesh – the old city is filled with narrow alleyways and historic landmarks.